-35. Table 3 suggests that:
+36. Table 3 suggests that:

-- Principle 1 Avoid being in the Low Zone: For all water order options in 2022/23, including a zero order, the assessed risk of storages falling into the Low Zone on 30 November is 0% in all three years of the advice period. - Principle 2 Minimise risk of being in the Medium Zone: For all water order options in 2022/23, including a zero order, the assessed risk of storages falling into the Medium Zone on 30 November is below 10% in all three years of the advice period. - Principle 3 Maximise storage recovery: At least 50 GL is required in 2022/23 to almost enable a 50% chance of storages being maintained in 2022/23.
-Orders of 75 GL and above enable storage recovery in year 2022/23, however are more likely to result in small orders in the following year and a subsequent decline in storage. - Principle 4 Minimise foregone harvest: Orders of 15 GL or less will maintain foregone harvest within benchmarks in all three years of the advice period.
-An order of 50 GL exceeds the foregone harvest benchmark under 10% of streamflow sequences in Year 2.
-Orders of 75 GL and above provide unacceptable foregone harvest risk well above the principle criteria. - Principle 5 Minimise customers' bill impacts: Lower order volumes would not see metropolitan water businesses' customers' water bills rise in 2022/23, largely due to a lower desalinated water order than 2021/22 (125 GL) and routine price adjustments.
-With lower water orders in 2022/23 and with the anticipated higher orders associated with the forecast non-binding advice of 75 GL, customer bills may be affected in subsequent years. - 36.
-Figure 4 illustrates projected water storage levels over the next three financial years for the 109 streamflow sequences associated with the 'Post-1997 step climate change' streamflow scenario.
-Figure 4 assumes, for example, that 15 GL is ordered in 2022/23, followed by orders in 2022/23 and 2023/24 adapted for each streamflow sequence as needed to deliver outcomes consistent with the principles.
+- Principle 1 Avoid being in the Critical Water Use Only Zone: For all water order options in 2023/24, including a zero order, the assessed risk of storages falling into the Critical Water Use Only Zone on 30 November is 0% in all three years of the advice period. - Principle 2 Minimise risk of being in the Be Proactive Zone: For all water order options in 2023/24, including a zero order, the assessed risk of storages falling into the Be Proactive Zone on 30 November is below 10% in all three years of the advice period. - Principle 3 Maximise storage recovery: At least 125 GL is required in 2023/24 to almost enable a 50% chance of storages being maintained in 2023/24. - Principle 4 Minimise foregone harvest: An order of 0 GL will maintain foregone harvest within benchmarks in all three years of the advice period.
+An order of 15 GL does not exceed the foregone harvest benchmark under 10% of streamflow sequences, however there is a risk of foregoing more catchment harvest than the order volume.
+Orders of 50 GL and above provide unacceptable foregone harvest risk well above the principle criteria. - Principle 5 Minimise customers' bill impacts: A 0 GL has no impact to customer bills while a 15 GL order has a slight increase, primarily due to inflation.
+With lower water orders in 2023/24 and the anticipated higher orders associated with the forecast non-binding advice of 50 GL and 75 GL, customer bills may be affected in subsequent years. - 37.
+Figure 4 illustrates projected water storage levels over the next three financial years for the 110 streamflow sequences associated with the 'Post-1997 step climate change' streamflow scenario.
+Figure 4 assumes that 0 GL is ordered in 2023/4, followed by orders in 2024/25 and 2025/26 adapted for each streamflow sequence as needed to deliver outcomes consistent with the principles.